Key Takeaways

 Capacity Restoration Effects

-When capacity issues render an agreement void or voidable under Minnesota law, subsequent restoration of the party’s capacity carries significant legal implications.
-Capacity restoration enables the affected party to undertake legal reaffirmation of the contract, effectively validating or ratifying the prior agreement.
+When a party regains capacity after a void or voidable contract was entered, that restoration carries significant legal implications.
+The party may undertake legal reaffirmation of the contract, effectively ratifying the prior agreement.

 The legal effects include: